cbcrg/tcoffee/docs/tcoffee_manual.rst

 It is probably one of the most accurate way of aligning sequences currently available.

-A Simple Multiple Sequence Alignment
+A simple Multiple Sequence Alignment
 ------------------------------------
 T-Coffee is meant to be run like ClustalW.
 This means you can use it like ClustalW for most simple applications.
 For instance, the following instruction